conan-io/docs/tutorial/developing_packages/editable_packages.rst

 about this method.

-In this example, the ``say`` ``conanfile.py`` recipe is using the predefined ``cmake_layout()`` which defines the typical CMake project layout, which can be different in the different platforms.
+In this example, the ``say`` ``conanfile.py`` recipe is using the predefined ``cmake_layout()`` which defines the typical CMake project layout that can be different depending on the platform and generator used.

-Now the ``say/1.0`` package is in editable mode, lets build it locally:
+Now that the ``say/1.0`` package is in editable mode, lets build it locally:

 .. include:: ../cmake_presets_note.rst

 .. code-block:: bash